Become an inbox zero hero . . .

 So far, so good.
 But there were still a couple of issues, like how to handle emails I couldn’t immediately respond to?
 Where to file messages for reference?
 And, the biggie—email never stops, so how do I know when I am done for the day?

 I used to file emails for reference in different project folders.
 Then I discovered that archiving emails would make them quickly disappear while still being easily retrievable.
 Now I didn’t need to maintain a filing system.
-I could just archive all my messages (and occasionally copy reference information into Evernote, organised with tags).
+I could just archive all my messages (occasionally copying reference information into Evernote, organised with tags for easy access).
 I was getting somewhere.

-The final problem—when to stop each day—was solved when I discovered Tony Hsieh’s Yesterbox method.
-Its simplicity is beautiful.
+The final problem—when to stop each day—was solved when I discovered Tony Hsieh’s beautifully simple Yesterbox method.
 You only ever answer the previous day’s messages.
 Once you clear them, you are done with email for the day.
 No backlog, no trying to keep up with incoming messages.
 Easy.

 The last trick I implemented was to start writing my emails like text messages.
 Straight to the point, no fluff.